VIEW BY TOPIC

 2. Use Your Skills – Delegate Your Weaknesses

-If you are a strong public speaker, but struggle with report writing – delegate to a copywriter or editor.
+If you are a strong public speaker but struggle with report writing – delegate to a copywriter or editor.
 If you own a retail store and have no experience in design – outsource your signage.
-These freelance professionals often cost half as much as you, and take half as long to complete the task.
+These freelance professionals often cost half as much as you and take half as long to complete the task.
+It is a great idea, especially if you struggle with time management.
 Your time is saved for tasks that use and strengthen your skills effectively, your stress is managed, and ultimately a better product is produced.

 3. Delegate, Delegate, Delegate